 CDs, tapes, records and other music items can be stored in boxes or airtight cartons to prevent damage.

-Cover computer screens and large televisions screens with dust covers and wrap in bubble wrap if you are storing these items next to furniture and other equipment.
+Cover computer screens and large television screens with dust covers and wrap in bubble wrap if you are storing these items next to furniture and other equipment.

 Prohibited Storage Goods Even though you alone control access to your storage space, there are some items that cannot be stored in your unit at any time.
 These include:

 Any items that need to be in a controlled environment

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.